 0 of 16 questions completed

-This is Part 9 of the ASVAB test.
-Part 9 covers Mechanical Comprehension.
+This is Part 8 of the Practice ASVAB test.
+Part 8 covers Mechanical Comprehension.
 You will have 20 minutes to answer 16 questions.
 When you are ready, click the “Start Test” button below.

 You have already completed this test before.
 Our site only allows each person to take each test only one time.